newchuyalong/libgdx-learning/Airpush-in-Libgdx.md

 Do `Ctrl+ Shift + O` for the correct imports to update.

-Thats it, now inside your core project you can show banner ads like this:
+Thats it, now inside your core project you can show Banner ads like this:
 ```java
 ar.showAds(true);
 ```